There are many businesses which rely on the transfer of personal data across borders.

 What does this mean?

-In the event of a non-negotiated outcome, there may be no legal basis for continued transfer of personal data from EEA countries to the UK.
+In the event of a non-negotiated outcome, and if a positive data adequacy decision is not achieved, there may be no legal basis for continued transfer of personal data from EEA countries to the UK.

 A business based in Northern Ireland may, for example, be legally unable to: